carter-yagemann/4ChanBBS/README.md

-**Note:** This project is no longer maintained and only works on Python 2.x, which is now discontinued.
-Last tested on 2.7.16.
+**Note:** This project is not activly maintained.
+Last tested on 3.8.10

 4Chan BBS
 =========